-- If only one valve is not turning on, check to see if it will turn on manually.
+If only one valve is not turning on, check to see if it will turn on manually.
 Many valves have a switch or lever on the valve itself that allows you to activate the valve without electricity.
 If the valve works when activated manually the problem is likely due to a bad wire connection or a bad solenoid on the valve.

 Check the wires first.
 Make sure there is good contact where the system wires connect to the solenoid wires and that there are no cuts or breaks in the wires.
-If the wires look fine it could be the solenoid.
-When the wires are damaged the best option may be to replace the solenoid completely anyway.
-But if the wires are just loose it may be possible to reattach them.
+If the wires look fine, replace the solenoid.

 Valve Not Turning Off

-When a sprinkler valve is not turning off it can be because there is debris inside or because the diaphragm (rubber gasket) is bad.
+When a sprinkler valve is not turning off it may be due to debris inside the valve or because the diaphragm (rubber gasket) inside the valve is damaged.
 If the diaphragm is torn or damaged it will not be able to stop all of the water so the sprinklers will not turn off.
-Rebuilding is a fairly common sprinkler valve repair, so rebuild kits with a replacement diaphragm are available for many valves.
-It is a good idea to have a rebuild kit ready before opening the valve just in case the diaphragm is bad.
+Rebuilding is a fairly common sprinkler valve repair, and rebuild kits with a replacement diaphragm are available for many valves.
+It is a good idea to have a rebuild kit ready before opening the valve, just in case the diaphragm needs replacement.

-- For this repair start by shutting off the water to the sprinklers.
+- Shut off the water to the sprinkler system.
 Clear the area around the valves to avoid getting anything inside the valve when it is open.

-- Remove the solenoid from the valve body and set it aside.
+- Remove the solenoid from the valve body by turning it counterclockwise, and set it aside.

 - Remove the screws that are holding the bonnet in place.
-Carefully remove the bonnet, spring, and diaphragm making note of how they are positioned since they will go on the same way.
+Carefully remove the bonnet, spring, and diaphragm, making note of how they are positioned so you can reassemble the valve in exactly the same way.

-- Check the diaphragm for any tears or damage.
+- Inspect the diaphragm for any tears or damage.
 Even minor damage can prevent the diaphragm from stopping the flow of water.

-- Check the inside of the valve for small rocks or sand that may be obstructing the seal of the diaphragm.
+- Inspect the inside of the valve for small rocks or sand that may be obstructing the seal of the diaphragm.

-- Turn the water supply back on, slowly at first so the pressure doesn’t damage the valve, and test the valve for leaks.
-Check that the valve turns on and off properly.
+- Turn the water supply back on—slowly at first so the pressure doesn’t damage the valve—and test the valve for leaks.
+Confirm that the valve turns on and off properly.